gardener/gardener/docs/api-reference/core.md

 </tr>
 </tbody>
 </table>
-<h3 id="core.gardener.cloud/v1beta1.PendingWorkersRollout">PendingWorkersRollout
+<h3 id="core.gardener.cloud/v1beta1.PendingWorkersUpdate">PendingWorkersUpdate
 </h3>
 <p>
 (<em>Appears on:</em>
-<a href="#core.gardener.cloud/v1beta1.CARotation">CARotation</a>,
-<a href="#core.gardener.cloud/v1beta1.ServiceAccountKeyRotation">ServiceAccountKeyRotation</a>)
+<a href="#core.gardener.cloud/v1beta1.ShootStatus">ShootStatus</a>)
 </p>
 <p>
-<p>PendingWorkersRollout contains the name of a worker pool and the initiation time of their last rollout due to
+<p>PendingWorkersUpdate contains the name of a worker pool and some metadata for pools that are still to be updated.</p>
-credentials rotation.</p>
 </p>
 <table>
 <thead>